Sharda University Admissions 2025

 Solution: The second phase of the Green Revolution, which focused on improving agricultural productivity and technology, took place from the mid-1970s to the mid-1980s.

-Below are a few sets of the CUET 2024 Economics question paper, by solving theses papers, you can get confidence about your preparation.
-It will help you get an idea about the exam pattern, difficulty level, etc.
+Below are a few sets of the CUET Economics question paper.
+By solving the CUET 2025 Economics Question Paper and other previous year papers, you can gain confidence in your preparation.
+It will help you get an idea about the exam pattern, difficulty level, and more.

 CUET 2024 Economics Question Paper (Set A) | |